midibyte/digital-image-processing/readme.txt

 			threshold T range [0 255]
 			angle range [0 360]
 			kernel_size MUST be 3 or 5
+		IF a color image is used, the images is converted to HSI and the sobel filter is applied to the I channel the resulting ROIs will be grayscale
 		output options:
 			T = -1 angle = -1
 				outputs gradient image